DonaldTaggart/SwiftGuard-Website/index.md

 | SwiftGuard                                      | 88.08%   | 9.67%    | 85.48%   | 0.3s     |
 | SwiftGuard with a Preliminary Classifier        | 86.5%    | 0.50%    | 92.51%   | 4.62s    |

+In addition to the aforementioned FPR, analyzing the true positive rate (TPR) allows us to measure SwiftGuard's aptitude at detecting adversarial prompts.
+We have also considered the $F_1$ score as it provides more insight on the nuance of SwiftGuard's abilities given it considers false negatives (adversarial prompts predicted to be benign) on top of the TPR and FPR.
+We also took note of the average response time per prompt in order to consider SwiftGuard's speed relative to other methods with the metric that is most relevant to the everyday user.

 ## Conclusion